September 21, 2022

 Recycling truck doing it’s job

 In fact, I remember having four different recycling cans at our house when we lived in Germany, and you could get fined for putting the wrong material in each one.
-But now and 92% of post-consumer plastic waste is recycled in the EU, and nobody even blinks an eye at the notion of recycling.
+But now, 92% of post-consumer plastic waste is recycled in the EU, and nobody even blinks an eye at the notion of recycling.
 The Europeans just incorporated the habit into their lives.
 And you know what?
 I wish we could follow suit so easily.

 Even more (small) recycling cans on the way into town